alanng10/Shell/Docue/List/a.md

 List index Int is less with IntLess.
 List index String is less with StringLess.

+List index sign Int, is done with 2 List.
+1 List Int as posite, 1 List Int as negate.

 List maide add, ins, rem, clear is heap execute certain.

 List Iter maide next, field index and value is call execute certain.